Actindo-AG/Documentation/PIM/API/01_Introduction.md

 2. Enter "Content-Type" and "Accept" in two different rows the *Key* column.

 3. Enter "application/json" in the *Value* column for both rows.
+This setting specifies that the data being sent in the request body is in JSON format.

 ### Set the session cookie